Costa Rica Residency Guide 2026: Visas for Expats

 Benefits

-• Full income tax exemption for income earned outside Costa Rica.
+• Income tax exemption only for declared income earned outside Costa Rica.
+The exemption applies to the income you report, not all foreign income.

 • No obligation to contribute to CCSS.